 Clip from 2020 fellow Laura Elkeslassy's Ya Ghorbati: Divas in Exile Concert (2021)

-Maia Ipp is the Director and co-founder of the New Jewish Culture Fellowship, and a writer of fiction and cultural criticism.
+Maia Ipp is the co-founder and Artistic Director of the New Jewish Culture Fellowship, and a writer of fiction and cultural criticism.
 Since 2015, she has worked in the United States and Central and Eastern Europe with Jewish and non-Jewish artists to critically and creatively examine Holocaust legacy and Jewish culture.
 In 2016-2017 she held a research and writing fellowship with the Polish Ministry of Culture and lived in Krakow, where she co-founded FestivALT, an annual program of critically-minded Jewish art and activism.
 Maia was part of the team that relaunched the historic leftist magazine Jewish Currents in 2018, and now serves as Contributing Editor.
 In 2020-2021, she was a Creative Writing Teaching Fellow at Columbia University, where she also held a Felipe De Alba fellowship for fiction.
 She is a member of the Asylum Arts Network, and was a Wexner Graduate Fellow and Davidson Scholar.

 Rabbi Matt Green is the co-founder of the New Jewish Culture Fellowship, and offers rabbinic counsel and teachings to the fellows.
 He is also Associate Rabbi of Congregation Beth Elohim in Brooklyn, where he directs Brooklyn Jews, an experimental Jewish community.
 He received rabbinic ordination from the Reform Movement’s Hebrew Union College-Jewish Institute of Religion in 2018.
 That same year, Rabbi Green was named one of New York Jewish Week’s “36 Under 36,” for his project Grindr Shabbat, for which he used the popular gay dating app to bring Jews together for Shabbat davening in locations across Brooklyn.
 Through an ongoing partnership between CBE and Rattlestick Playwrights Theater in Manhattan, in 2019 he co-commissioned The Gett, a new play by Liba Vaynberg exploring love and loss in contemporary Jewish life.
 He also directs the Be Wise Fellowship in Entrepreneurship for rabbinical, cantorial, and education students at HUC-JIR in New York.

-Leora Fridman is the Director of Public Programs at the New Jewish Culture Fellowship.
+Leora Fridman is the Director of the New Jewish Culture Fellowship.
 She is an NJCF alum and the author of Static Palace, a collection of essays about chronic illness, art and politics (punctum books), My Fault, selected by Eileen Myles for the Cleveland State University Press First Book Prize, and other books of prose, poetry and translation.
 Her work appears or is forthcoming in Fence, the New York Times, and the Believer, among others.
 Leora has taught for institutions including Columbia University, Mount Holyoke College and Saint Lawrence University, and she collaborates widely with artists, writers and community groups.
 She is a recipient of support, grants and residencies from organizations including Fulbright, Creative Capital/Andy Warhol Foundation, and the National Endowment for the Arts.
 In addition to writing and teaching, Leora curates exhibitions of contemporary art and performance and consults with artists and creative organizations.

 Michael McCanne is the Communications Manager at the New Jewish Culture Fellowship and a writer and artist.
 He is an alum of NJCF and was also a 2017 fellow at Tent: Creative Writing at The Yiddish Book Center and, a 2018 resident at the Mount Lebanon Residency.
 His work has been exhibited at KN Gallery: Berlin, the Jewish Museum of Maryland, High Tide Gallery, Eastern State Penitentiary, Asian Arts Initiative, and Atelier FAS Gallery.
 In 2020, Michael received a grant from the Wave Farm/NYSCA Media Arts Assistance Fund to complete his first film A Minor Figure, a collaboration with Jamie Weiss.
 The film premiered at Documenta Madrid and showed at Curtocircuito International Film Festival, MiradasDoc, and Prismatic Ground.
 With Nate Lavey, he produced the podcast series Foreign Agent, distributed by Novara Media.